jeromeguillaume/kong-plugin-soap-xml-handling/README.md

 <a id="recommendation"></a>

 ## Recommendation
 1) When defining a large number of `soap-xml-handling` plugins (let's say +100), prefer using WSDL/XSD/XSLT definition in files rather than raw definitions.
-It drastically decreases the memory size of the Kong Gateway configuration sent by the Control Plane.
+It drastically decreases the memory size of the Kong Gateway configuration sent by the Control Plane

 2) When importing definitions in WSDL/XSD, it is recommended to configure the plugins preferably in this order:
-    1) Put the content in a file (in case of high number of `soap-xml-handling` plugins) in `config.xsdSoapSchemaInclude`, `xsdSoap12SchemaInclude` and `config.xsdApiSchemaInclude`
+    1) Put the content in a file (in case of high number of `soap-xml-handling` plugins) in `config.xsdSoapSchemaInclude`, `config.xsdSoap12SchemaInclude` and `config.xsdApiSchemaInclude`
     2) Put the raw content in `config.xsdSoapSchemaInclude`, `config.xsdSoap12SchemaInclude` and `config.xsdApiSchemaInclude`
     3) Really download the content (with http(s) protocol): Synchronous or Asynchronous.
 For Synchronous (only), there is a prefetch WSDL/XSD validation for forcing the download of ìmported XSD ahead of the 1st request
     - If the WSDL uses `<import>` tag without `schemaLocation` atrribute, enable `wsdlApiSchemaForceSchemaLocation`